 if which swiftlint >/dev/null; then swiftlint else echo "warning: SwiftLint not installed, download from https://github.com/realm/SwiftLint" fi

-And thats it, now SwiftLint will run with the default settings.
+And that's it.
+SwiftLint will now run with default settings.

 You can find all rules by running